sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 This is notepad!

-- you can edit a file with `File > Open`
+- we can edit a file with `File > Open`
 - some super basic text editor features (delete a line, uppercase/lowercase..)
 - can split panes
 - an Atom theme (still need the settings to access it)
 - help
 - ... that's it.

-You can't look for text, no syntax highlighting, no special panel, no toolbar, no options: just a super fast Notepad.
+We can't look for text, no syntax highlighting, no special panel, no toolbar, no options: just a super fast Notepad.

 As we see, not everything is in a plugin for some reason (the split pane could have been a plugin, the text editor functions too..).